shanehughes3/voting-app/README.md

 # voting-app

-`voting-app` no-frills, generic web app that allows users to create polls, vote on others' polls, and see results in chart form.
+`voting-app` is a no-frills, generic web app that allows users to create polls, vote on others' polls, and see results in bar chart form.
 Created per specs at [FreeCodeCamp].

 #### Features